lem0nSec/Alcatraz/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Wiki
-A detailed explanation of how this code works can be found in the [src](https://github.com/lem0nSec/Alcatraz/tree/main/src) directory.
+A detailed explanation of the most salient parts of this code can be found in the [src](https://github.com/lem0nSec/Alcatraz/tree/main/src) directory.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------